 At a pedaling cadence of 90 RPM the bike will go a minimum of 7.3mph in the lowest gear and 33.2mph in the highest.
 Cassette gears are: 11-speed, 11-13-15-17-19-21-23-25-27-30-34t.

-The carbon fiber frame and fork do a great job of smoothing out the road and the bike handles great.
+The carbon fiber frame and fork do a great job of absorbing bumpy roads and the bike handles great.
 The bike is stable and it's easy to ride with no hands.
 I was pleasantly surprised that the aggressive cockpit position ended up being fairly comfortable.
 I was planning to replace the slender, lightweight seat but after getting some saddle time I found it to be comfortable.
 I did end up replacing the saddle but for purely aesthetic reasons to match the British racing brown bar tape.

 Don't remove the front disc caliper spacer until after the caliper is installed loosely, the front brake disc has been installed and the wheel is ready to go on.
 With the wheel and brake disc installed and while applying the front brake, tighten the caliper bolts.
 This will center the caliper on the disc.
 Save the plastic caliper spacer to use when bleeding the brakes--it will fit in the front and rear caliper.

 The front brake disc needs this "lock ring remover", Bikehand #YC-126-1A (available on Amazon and eBay), to install and torque to 40Nm (30ft-lbs).

-The DT Swiss E1800 wheels are tubeless ready and have tubeless tape already in place and tubeless Presta valves come with the bicycle.
+The DT Swiss E1800 wheels are tubeless ready and have tubeless tape already in place and tubeless Presta valves came with the bicycle.
 After a couple of rides with tubes I decided to go tubeless.
-I removed the tubes, installed the valves and added Stan's No Tubes Sealant.
+I removed the tubes, installed the tubeless Presta valves and added Stan's No Tubes Sealant.
 I also replaced the handlebar with a full carbon aero drop bar.
-Other than that the bike is just about perfect for my needs.
+Other than that the bike was just about perfect for my needs.